noseka1/ansible-base/README.md

 $ ansible-playbook -i inventory/localhost.yml openshift_cluster_postinstall.yml
 ```

-## Deploying Autogitops
+## Deploying AutoGitOps

-Most of the OpenShift operators in this repo are deployed using [autogitops](docs/autogitops.md).
-Before deploying any of the OpenShift operators, you must have autogitops deployed on your cluster.
+Most of the OpenShift operators in this repo are deployed using [AutoGitOps](docs/autogitops.md).
+Before deploying any of the OpenShift operators, you must have AutoGitOps deployed on your cluster.
 You can deploy autogitops using the command:

 ```
 $ ansible-playbook -i inventory/localhost.yml openshift_autogitops_deploy.yml